plaza tennis

 When it comes to tennis balls, there are various types available to suit different playing surfaces Regular-duty tennis balls are designed for indoor or clay court surfaces They have a softer felt covering that allows for better control and spin on these slower courts Extra-duty tennis balls, on the other hand, are specifically made for hard court surfaces like asphalt or concrete These balls have a thicker felt cover that can withstand the rougher surface without wearing out quickly Lastly, grass-court tennis balls are specially crafted for use on natural grass courts They have a harder and more durable felt cover to handle the unique demands of this surface

-See also How Many Sq Ft Is A Tennis Court
+See also How To Set Up Pickleball On A Tennis Court

 How often should I replace my tennis balls?